 Registered Office: 24, Government Servant's Society, Near Municipal Market, Off C.G.
-Road, Navrangpura, Ahmedabad - 380009 Date: 6th August, 2021 By Order of the Board
+Road, Navrangpura, Ahmedabad - 380009

 Annexure to Item No. 2 of the Notice:

 Details of Director seeking appointment and re-appointment at the forthcoming Annual General Meeting:

 (Pursuant to Regulation 36(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Revised Secretarial Standard on General Meeting issued by the Institute of Company Secretaries of India):